What Is WIV?

 There are many reasons to consider participation on a WIV program instead of, or in addition to, a conventional study abroad program.

-- They can be quite cost effective.
+- WIV can be cost effective.

 - The program or project can supplement academic curriculum.

-- The program fits academic plan/timeline
+- The program fits academic plan/timeline.

 - The program topic is interesting and engaging.